OpenTTD/OpenTTD/readme.txt

 * Adding / removing / changing order of NewGRFs
 * Changing NewGRF parameters, loading compatible NewGRF
 * Changing game mode (scenario editor <-> normal game)
-* Loading game saved in a different OTTD / TTDPatch / TTD version
+* Loading game saved in a different OpenTTD / TTDPatch / TTD version
-* Running a modified OTTD build
+* Running a modified OpenTTD build
-* Changing settings affecting NewGRF behaviour (non-networksafe settings)
+* Changing settings affecting NewGRF behaviour (non-network-safe settings)
 * Changing landscape (by cheat)
 * Triggering NewGRF bugs

 No personal information is stored.

-You can show the gamelog by typing 'gamelog' in the console or by running OpenTTD in debug mode.
+You can show the game log by typing 'gamelog' in the console or by running OpenTTD in debug mode.